 DAYS360

 The DAYS360 function calculates the number of days between two dates based on a 360-day year with twelve 30-day months.
-This function is commonly used in financial calculations where a simplified day count convention is used.
+It is commonly used in financial calculations where a simplified day count convention is needed.

 Try out DAYS360